CezarLeahu/CezarLeahu.github.io/misc/interview-topics.md

   - calculate the O complexity of a code routine

 ## Java
+* What is the JVM?
+* What is Java?
+* Barriers in Java
+* Classpaths and Classloaders
 * Sets & Maps (dictionaries, hashes):
   - common implementations and characteristics: HashTable, HashSet, HashMap,
   - what happens if you don't implement the `hashCode()` method on the elements you insert into a Set/Map?
 How will the